danherd/random-average/README.md

 # Random Average

-Provides a single HTTP GET endpoint that returns the average (specifically, the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean)) of an array of random numbers, fetched approximately every second from the [Cryptographically Secure Random Number Generator (CSRNG) API](https://csrng.net/).
+Provides a HTTP GET endpoint that returns the average (specifically, the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean)) of an array of random numbers, fetched approximately every second from the [Cryptographically Secure Random Number Generator (CSRNG) API](https://csrng.net/).
+There is also a secondary HTTP GET endpoint to return to count of a specified number in the numbers retrieved so far.

 ## Getting Started / Prerequisites